Marin Weekend Family Fun for January 1, 2 & 3

 Point Reyes National Seashore

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
-Shuttle buses leave Drakes Beach every 15– 20 minutes.
-The cost is $5 per person.
+Shuttle buses leave Drakes Beach every 15–20 minutes.
+The cost is $7 per person.
 Children under 16 are free.
-No cars allowed at Point Reyes Light House during the weekends.
+No cars allowed at Point Reyes Light House on weekends and holidays December 26, 2015 through late March 2016.
 For more info, visit their website.

 - Experience Elephant Seals